MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/capacity-planning-and-load-testing-sharepoint-online.md

 In the pilot phase, it is good to get feedback from users that the organization trusts and knows will be engaged.
 This way it is possible to gauge how the system is being used, as well as how it is performing.

-During each of the waves gather user feedback around the features as well as the performance during each wave of deployment.
+During each of the waves, gather user feedback around the features as well as the performance during each wave of deployment.
 This has the advantage of slowly introducing the system and making improvements as the system gets more use.
 This also allows us to react to the increased load as the site is rolled out to more and more users.